CS-433/ml-project-2-bouldering_team2/README.md

 1. Clone the notebooks from this github repo and add them to your Google drive
 2. The data is avaible in this [Google Drive](https://drive.google.com/drive/folders/1bXuYPRGQAE4X9DNayvMkN0cKofJozSAB?usp=sharing).
-3. Creat a [shortcut](https://support.google.com/drive/answer/9700156?hl=en&co=GENIE.Platform%3DDesktop) of the data-drive to MyDrive. our project in [Google Drive](https://drive.google.com/drive/folders/1bXuYPRGQAE4X9DNayvMkN0cKofJozSAB?usp=sharing) contains all the dataset.
+3. Creat a [shortcut](https://support.google.com/drive/answer/9700156?hl=en&co=GENIE.Platform%3DDesktop) of the data-drive to MyDrive.
+Our project in [Google Drive](https://drive.google.com/drive/folders/1bXuYPRGQAE4X9DNayvMkN0cKofJozSAB?usp=sharing) contains all the dataset.

 Now you are able to use the notebooks: